Identifying Risk In BDCs - KCAP Financial

 |12,342,129

-Let me tell the slightly complex Asset Manager story from text directly from the 10-Q. Katonah debt advisors and Trimaran advisors are the two asset Manager affiliates that (should) produce dividend income to KCAP.
+Let me tell the slightly complex asset manager story from text directly from the 10-Q. Katonah Debt Advisors and Trimaran Advisors are the two asset manager affiliates that (should) produce dividend income to KCAP.
 They had approximately $2.8 billion of par value assets under management at the end of Q1-17.

 The asset manager affiliates are each managed independently from KCAP by a separate management team.
-At the same time, certain of KCAP's executive officers also act in similar capacities for one or both of the asset Manager affiliates.
+At the same time, certain of KCAP's executive officers also act in similar capacities for one or both of the asset manager affiliates.

-The asset manager affiliates provide investment management services to CLO Funds, but they do not have any investments in the CLO Funds they manage.
-However, KCAP holds investments in a portion of the securities issued by the CLO Funds managed by the asset manager affiliates.
+The asset manager affiliates provide investment management services to CLO funds, but they do not have any investments in the CLO funds they manage.
+However, KCAP holds investments in a portion of the securities issued by the CLO funds managed by the asset manager affiliates.

-The $53 million KCAP has invested in CLO fund are predominantly in the Katonah and Trimaran Funds.
+The $53 million KCAP has invested in CLO funds are predominantly in the Katonah and Trimaran funds.
 Because of the services these advisors perform, these funds generate income from their existence alone - and that income causes them to have a valuation.
 The dividend income KCAP receives is derived from the income these funds generate.
 Those dividends have disappeared.
 And the value of KCAP's investment in those funds has fallen.

 |Q1-17